Nerve Pain versus Muscular Back Pain – Symptoms, Causes, Treatment

 Effective management of muscular back pain often involves the following approaches:

-• Rest and activity modification by allowing the affected muscles time to recover and avoiding activities that exacerbate pain.
+• Rest and activity modification by allowing the affected muscles time to recover and avoiding activities that make the pain worse.

 • Applying heat or ice packs to alleviate soreness and reduce inflammation.